marklchaves/projectx-clone/_posts/2019-07-07-cloudcannon-versus-wordpress.markdown

 Child themes should absolutely be necessary, but support for child themes is not well advertised.
 It's an extra step.
 It adds more complexity and overhead.
 And to make things worse, most WordPress site owners have no clue they need to use one.

-Inconsistent support for *dev* environments.
-Mixing up original intention of staging environments.
-This is getting into the weeds, but I need to mention this.
+#### Optimisation Slavery

 My personal WordPress site is pretty simple.
 Yet, half of my plugins are devoted to performance tuning.
 I'll most likely need a couple more optimisation plugins before the end of this year.
-And, I still need to put it on a CDN if I want to make Google happy.
+And, I still need to put it on a CDN, if I want to make Google happy.
 All this for a personal website.
-Insane.
+Insane\!

 ## What I Like About CloudCannon